 Want to learn drawing?

-Good evening Yves61, that's great!
-Your method works very well, nice job!
+Good evening, Yves61, that’s great!
+Your method works very well; excellent work!

 Bonsoir Yves61, c'est super!
 Ta méthode fonctionne très bien, beau boulot!